Soil Matters is our bi-annual membership publication which is available free of charge to all members.

 It was first published in 1985 and is published quarterly, with approximately 80 papers appearing annually.
 The current Editor in Chief is Dr Deyi Hou and information on submitting a paper for inclusion is available on the SUM website.

-Previous editions of the Auger are freely available for all.
+Previous editions of Soil Matters and The Auger are freely available for all.

 Publish Open Access